fallen-icarus/cardano-swaps/GettingStarted.md

 code may not compile or may result in a different script.
 As aiken stabilizes, the code will be updated to the latest version.

-When building the dApp's blueprints, make sure to use
+When building the protocol's blueprints, make sure to use

 ``` Bash
 aiken build --keep-traces